-As a reminder, here are the entrance-fee free days remaining in 2021:
+As a reminder, here are the entrance-fee free days in 2022:

 - November 11: Veterans Day

-In addition to the entrance-fee free day on April 17, the National Park Service will also be celebrating the week with the following themed days.
-Be sure to jump on social media to join in the fun!
+In addition to the entrance-fee free day on April 16, the National Park Service will also be celebrating the week with the following themed months.

 Of course, here at Nation’s Vacation, we’re all about travel to our National Parks and other Public Lands.
 Learn more about our destinations from A (Asilomar) to Z (Zephyr Cove) and start planning your next visit today!